Mindanao State University–Iligan Institute of Technology: Student life

 Campus-based student organizations are organized and operated in accordance with the guidelines set by the Department of Student Affairs.
 The main student organization is the Kataastaasang Sanggunian ng mga Mag-aaral or KASAMA (Supreme Student Council).

-Students of MSU-IIT call themselves as IITian.
+Students of MSU-IIT call themselves as IITian or Cats.

 The MSU-IIT Debate Varsity (MIDV)

 The MSU-IIT Debate Varsity is the official debating organization of MSU-IIT.
 Starting out as the MSU-IIT Noble Debate Society (MINDS), it was officially recognized and renamed as a varsity in 2008.
-It represents MSU-IIT in various debating tournaments all over the country including the Mindanao Parliamentary Debate Championship, Visayas-Mindanao Debate Championship, National Debate Championship and Philippine Intercollegiate Debating Championship.
+It represents MSU-IIT in various debating tournaments all over the country including the Mindanao Parliamentary Debate Championship, Visayas-Mindanao Debate Championship, National Debate Championship and Philippine Intercollegiate Debating Championship, as well as in various International debate tournaments.

 The Octava Choral Society (8va)

 MSU-IIT is the base of 8va.
 8va is a regional choral ensemble with a varied repertoire ranging from folk, Filipino ballads, classical ethnic, as well as, contemporary music.